Duducoco/PaperReader/README_en.md

 # 📚 PaperReader

-> Automatically fetches the latest papers from **arXiv**, **IEEE Xplore**, and **ACM Digital Library** published on the previous day.
+> **Automatically fetches the latest papers from arXiv, IEEE Xplore, and ACM Digital Library published on the previous day.
 Using an LLM-based intelligent filter, it identifies papers highly relevant to your research field and delivers them directly to your inbox — no need to manually monitor databases.
-Also supports local debugging via `uv`, enabling efficient academic tracking.
+Also supports local debugging via `uv`, enabling efficient academic tracking!**

 ---